 This cultural effect also accounts for why some ‘gay’ men may later transition.
 In fact they are AGP and pseudo-bisexual.
 In areas, like large Western cities, where the gay lifestyle has been tolerated, even celebrated for decades, such individuals naturally gravitate towards it, in order to seek sexual satisfaction by being penetrated.
 However, where transition becomes better and more widely accepted, they may well follow that path.
 This would at least ease the massive cognitive dissonance they experienced as ‘gay men’.

-Finally, please note that the above only applies to autogynephilia and NOT to male Sexual Inversion, ‘feminine homosexuality’, Early Onset Gender Dysphoria, Homosexual Transsexualism or HSTS.
+Finally, please note that the above discussion of bisexualism in males only applies to autogynephilia and NOT to male Sexual Inversion, ‘feminine homosexuality’, Early Onset Gender Dysphoria, Homosexual Transsexualism or HSTS.
 This is a natural variation of sexuality caused, at present state of knowledge, by as-yet not fully understood pre-natal mechanisms.
 It always appears prior to puberty and displays, in the individual, a clustering of physical cross-sex traits that are not limited to homosexuality or cross-sex identification.